AVATOL/AvatolCV/README.md

 - edu.oregonstate.eecs.iis.avatolcv.css // css stylesheets for the JavaFX UI
 - edu.oregonstate.eecs.iis.avatolcv.datasource // encapsulates sources of image data (Morphobank, BisQue) and interactions therewith
 - edu.oregonstate.eecs.iis.avatolcv.javafxui // includes AvatolCVJavaFX.java which has main().
 These files could be moved to the ui.javafx package
-- edu.oregonstate.eecs.iis.avatolcv.normalized // all the classes dealing with AvatolCV's normalized data format
-- edu.oregonstate.eecs.iis.avatolcv.results // classes supporting the ResultsViewer screen
+- edu.oregonstate.eecs.iis.avatolcv.normalized // all the classes dealing with AvatolCV's normalized data format- edu.oregonstate.eecs.iis.avatolcv.results // classes supporting the ResultsViewer screen
 - edu.oregonstate.eecs.iis.avatolcv.scoring // classes supporting scoring prep mechanics and nuances
 - edu.oregonstate.eecs.iis.avatolcv.session // classes supporting the notion of a scoring session and issues that arise therein
 - edu.oregonstate.eecs.iis.avatolcv.steps // each class represents the data behind each screen in the wizard